26 Feb Leaking Basement Waterproofing Repair & Specialist Leak Sealing Solutions

 The systems are supported by the manufacturer’s warranty for 10 years, which is extendable to a further 10 years with a maintenance application.

-Our highly-skilled technicians frequently perform remedial high-pressure leak-sealing injection to stop water seeping into building structures.
+Our highly-skilled technicians frequently perform remedial high-pressure leak-sealing injections to stop water seeping into building structures.
 Whilst other remedial companies may average once a year (or at most once a month), our technicians perform quality high-pressure leak-sealing injection work several times per week.

 Are you interested in finding out more about the various remedial building services we are providing?